 Play the Long Game

 So, you have selected your region and timeframe and are ready to progress to the next step of commissioning your first armour?
 Remember the adage ‘you get what you pay for.’
 It is especially true of armour.
 Avoid touting the “poor man-at-arms” excuse often heard from those who bought poorly-made armour from India because it allowed them to obtain a “complete” kit from the start.
 The critics of your hypothetical museum did not accept it, historically-minded groups will be equally dismissive.
-Even kit that was considered mass-produced “munition” armour was significantly superior to the junk commonly sold on eBay.
+Even kit that was considered mass-produced “munition” armour was significantly superior to the junk commonly sold on places like eBay and Etsy.